10 Strange Skin Problems That Could Be a Sign of a Serious Disease

 You notice lots of skin tags popping up

 A few of these skin growths here or there is normal, but numerous skin tags that begin popping up could indicate type 2 diabetes.
 They’re spurred on by insulin-like growth factor 1, a protein involved in diabetes that stimulates skin overgrowth, says Rachel Reynolds, MD, a dermatologist with Beth Israel Deaconess Medical Center.
 Other signs of type 2 include increased thirst, slow healing wounds, and increased hunger.
-Here are more silent symptoms of diabetes you might be missing.
+Here’s the only way to get rid of skin tags, according to a dermatologist.

 You’re breaking out like crazy